-A. Eligibility (age, classification & must be a US Citizen or Permanent Resident) Fencers must meet the birth years in Table 2.5.1.
+A. Eligibility (age, classification and qualifying path)

+Fencers must meet the birth years in Table 2.5.1.
 There are no classification requirements.

-- Fence in one Regional Youth Circuit or one Super Youth Circuit competition in the current season in the age and weapon category in which the fencer requests entry acceptance OR - Be on the Youth 10 National Point Standings at the regular fee entry deadline.
+• Fence in one Regional Youth Circuit or one Super Youth Circuit competition in the current season in the age and weapon category in which the fencer requests entry acceptance OR at the regular fee entry deadline.